Digital monitoring of major urban construction sites

 Using conventional measurement and surveying methods, not only significantly less data could be collected, a team of five people would have needed six weeks to deliver the desired results.
 The team of two people for the UAV workflow only needed seven days.

 Conventionally, Leica Geosystems total stations were used.
 The UAV team worked with a Aibot X6 Version 2, the Sony ILCE-6000, the Aibot HP GNSS 2 as well as a Leica Viva GS15 GNSS Smart Antenna for measuring the ground control points.
 The costs for the client using the conventional method would have been 180 per cent higher than working with the UAV solution.
 The monetary perspective is even more attractive from the UAV operator's point of view: the costs for IngenieurTeam GEO using the UAV solution were only a fifth of the costs of conventional methods.

 "We see the UAV technology as part of our tool box," adds Martin Schwall, co-founder and managing director with IngenieurTeam GEO.
 "From a customer's point of view, UAVs allow fast and digital results with many advantages for additional information."

 Digital workflows offer many advantages

-“As a next step, Leica Geosystems will fully integrate the UAV solutions in the software solutions for construction, monitoring and surveying”, says Valentin Fuchs, Leica Geosystems UAV product manager.
-“Helping our customers to visualise information and to use the collected UAV data to automate and speed-up processes is part of the bigger picture of future developments.”
+"As a next step, Leica Geosystems will fully integrate the UAV solutions in the software solutions for construction, monitoring and surveying," said Valentin Fuchs, product manager UAV, Geospatial Solutions Division, Leica Geosystems.
+"Helping our customers to visualise information and to use the collected UAV data to automate and speed-up processes is part of the bigger picture of future developments."